Maximize Muscle Growth with 40 Reps for Hypertrophy

 Is the 40-rep method effective for muscle growth?

-There is some evidence to suggest that the 40-rep method can be effective for promoting muscle growth, particularly when used as part of a well-rounded training program.
+The 40-rep method can be effective for muscle growth when used alongside a balanced and well-rounded training program.

-Are there any potential drawbacks to using the 40-rep method for hypertrophy?
+Are there any potential drawbacks to the 40-rep method?